info@gunnersreview.com

 After Five Years (500 rounds):

-The .338 Win Mag costs approximately $200 more per year for a hunter firing 100 rounds annually.
+The .338 Win Mag costs around $200 more per year for a hunter firing 100 rounds annually.
 For serious shooters practicing regularly, this difference compounds significantly over time.

 Rifle and Barrel Considerations